 Soil pH level is a measure of the concentration of hydrogen ions in the soil and offers clues to how well our plants can or cannot take up available (and needed) nutrients.
 The nutrients may be in the soil, but when the pH level is whacky, the plants cannot get what they need.

 Wood ash is highly alkaline, usually reading somewhere between 9 and 13.5.
-Looking at the chart (above), you can see how extreme that is.
-Here in Canada and the United States (zones 4 to 8), most of our gardens clock in with a pH level between 5 and 7.5 and most of our plants do well in this range.
+Looking at the chart (above), you can see how intense that is.
+Here in Canada and the United States (zones 4 to 8), most of our gardens clock in with a pH level between 5.5 and 7.5 and most of our plants do well in this range.

 Right away you can see how introducing a large volume of wood ash could adversely disrupt your soil conditions.
 And you certainly wouldn’t want to add it near plants like blueberries or azaleas that do best with slightly acidic soil.